-No germaphobes here – but let’s be real… with so many people traveling in and out of Disney World, it’s inevitable that germs are going to be passed around.
+No germaphobes here – but let’s be real… with so many people traveling in and out of Disney World, germs are inevitably going to be passed around.
 Some Disney guests have been planning their visit to this magical place for 499 days now!
 This usually means that when bad luck strikes and they get sick just before their vacation, chances are they are going to push through and make it happen anyway.
-The healthy and the sick arrive and the germ sharing begins!
+The healthy and the unhealthy arrive, and the germ sharing begins!
 Don’t start showering in hand sanitizer just yet.
-Check out these 10 tips that might just help you NOT get sick on your Disney World vacation.
+Check out these 10 tips that just might help you NOT get sick on your Disney World vacation.

 1 – “R & R” (Rest and Relaxation)